 Table 6.
-DCT and PCA scores on the CMU PIE database using feature vectors with normalized coefficients for different feature vector dimensions in Fig. 8.
-If there are more than one high performing couples as in Table 6, the ones that perform slightly better are chosen as the representative couples.
+DCT and PCA scores on the CMU PIE database using feature vectors with normalized coefficients in Table 6, the ones that perform slightly better are chosen as the representative couples.
 In this figure's legend, "NN" corresponds to feature vectors with no normalization, "UN" corresponds to feature vectors with unit norm, and "ON" corresponds to feature vectors with normalized coefficients.
 As can be seen the best performing combination is the unit norm DCT-0 feature set with L1 norm.
-As can be observed from Fig. 8 (also from Fig. 6), when one uses higher dimensional feature vectors with classification, normalized coefficients for performances decrease both in DCT and PCA.
+As can be observed from Fig. 8 (also from Fig. 6), when one uses higher dimensional feature vectors with normalized coefficients for classification, the performances decrease both in DCT and PCA.
 This shows that the coefficients that correspond to lower energy content does not contribute to the correct recognition performance as much as the ones that correspond to higher energy content.
 Therefore, when their ratio increases in the feature vector, the performance decreases.